svandenhout/EveryMarket/README.md

 Database structure
 ------------------

-database has 2 tables, Users & groceries.
+database has 2 tables, Users & ingredients.
-Obviously a user can have multiple groceries.
+Obviously a user can have multiple ingredients.

-User (id, name, location, email)
+Users (id, name, location, email)
-Product (id, userId, name, description, picture)
+Ingredients (id, userId, name, description, picture, timeframe)

 User has many Procucts
 Product has one User....